 Millionaire.
 It’s a title that plenty of us would love to have.
 But, is that actually feasible?

 Believe it or not, becoming a millionaire is a goal that can be achieved this year.
 In my life, I have been a millionaire several times.
-Most of the time before my 30s I gambled it away on cars, homes and living a life I had no reason to be living.
+Most of the time before my 30s, however, I gambled my money away on cars, homes and a lifestyle I had no reason to be living.

-Despite blowing millions, the process to becoming a millionaire has been consistent over the years.
-If you follow these eight priceless pieces of advice, I can guarantee you that eventually you will become a millionaire.
+Despite the chance that you too will blow millions, the process for you or anyone to become a millionaire has been consistent over the years.
+If you follow these eight valuable pieces of advice, I can guarantee that eventually you will become a millionaire.
 Here's to making this happen this year!

 1. Develop a written financial plan.

-Financial planner Scott D. Hedgcock says that “when planning for a more secure future there are two inputs that are indispensable:” how much money you have and how much money you spend.
+Financial planner Scott D. Hedgcock said that, “When planning for a more secure future there are two inputs that are indispensable: how much money you have and how much money you spend.

-“The basic point I want to stress about these two inputs is that they are absolutely fundamental to all financial planning regardless of how large either of them is,” he says.
+“The basic point I want to stress about these two inputs is that they are absolutely fundamental to all financial planning regardless of how large either of them is,” Hedgcock said.

 - Focus on what matters most and don’t obsess over the past.

-- Focus on what you control by listing your known expenses first in your budget, and then with the income leftover you should list the discretionary categories.
+- Focus on what you control by listing your known expenses first in your budget, and with the income left over, list the discretionary categories.

 - Focus on your future by anticipating how much your future self will need to survive.